 Offerings in the Department include courses in Legal Theory (these courses emphasize the moral and philosophical dimensions that inform legal life and link the study of law with the history of social and political thought), Interpretive Practices (these courses emphasize the ways law attempts to resolve normative problems through rituals of textual interpretation), Legal Institutions (these courses focus on the particular ways different legal institutions translate moral judgments and interpretive practices into regulation and socially sanctioned force), and Historical and Cross-Cultural Perspectives (these courses explore the ways in which law and societies change over time, as well as the interdependence of law and culture).

-Starting with the Class of 2015, students wishing to major in LJST must complete LJST 110 (Legal Theory) by the end of their sophomore year and before declaring their major.
+Students wishing to major in LJST must complete LJST 110 (Legal Theory) by the end of their sophomore year and before declaring their major.
 In addition, prior to graduation, LJST majors are required to take LJST 103 (Legal Institutions) and LJST 143 (Law’s History).
+Students in the classes of 2018 and 2019 who have not already done so, need not take LJST 103 (Legal Institutions) as part of the major requirements.
 LJST majors also must take two seminars during their junior year, one of which will be an Analytic Seminar and one of which will be a Research Seminar.
 Analytic Seminars emphasize close analysis of text, practice, or image, and frequent writing; Research Seminars require students to complete substantial, independent projects.
 Study abroad or other contingencies may require alterations of the timing of these requirements in individual cases.

-Departmental Honors Program.
 The Department awards Honors to seniors who have achieved distinction in their course work, whose independent projects are judged to be of honors quality, and who have a college-wide grade average of A- or above.
+Students with a college-wide grade point below an A- may petition to write an Honors Thesis.
 Students should begin to identify a suitable project during the second semester of their junior year and must submit a proposal by the end of that semester for Departmental evaluation.
 The proposal consists of a description of an area of inquiry or topic to be covered, a list of courses that provide necessary background for the work to be undertaken, and a bibliography.
 A first draft of the honor thesis will be submitted before the start of the second semester.
 The final draft will be submitted in April and read and evaluated by a committee of readers.

 LJST majors will be qualified for a wide variety of careers.
 Some might do graduate work in legal studies, others might pursue graduate studies in political science, history, philosophy, sociology, or comparative literature.
 For those not inclined toward careers in teaching and scholarship, LJST would prepare students for work in the private or public sector or for careers in social service.